 Cochrane Polar Bear Habitat is open daily from 9am to 5pm, however the organisation recommends visiting in the morning, as this is when bears are most active.
 The facility also has a Heritage Village where you can learn about the history of Cochrane, and a Snowmobile Museum, with lots of classic snowmobiles.

 Feeling inspired to explore Canada’s wildlife for yourself?
 Take a look at our cheap flights to Canada to start planning your adventure today.
+You can also book a stay at one of our environmentally-friendly wilderness lodges which put the emphasis on sustainability and responsible tourism.

 Image credit: Eagle Wing Tours/Valerie Shore